inferno986return/LEGO-burglar-alarm-rpi3/README.md

 Use one of the many Python IDEs preinstalled on the Raspberry Pi.
 I personally use [Thonny](http://thonny.org/), but [IDLE](https://www.python.org/downloads/) works well too.

 ## Licensing
 Andrew Oakley, the tutorial's author licensed the code and instructions in the public domain.
-To simplify things, I have formally licensed the code and documenation in this repository under **The Unlicense**.
+To simplify things, I have formally licensed the code and documenation in this repository under the **Creative Commons Zero 1.0 Universal (CC0 1.0)**.

 There is also a disclaimer on the documentation that the tutorial isn't *sponsored, authorized or endorsed by the LEGO Group*.
 Sellotape® are also unlikely to endorse this tutorial as well.